A C*-algebraic approach to interacting quantum field theories

 \textbf{Definition:} A pure state $\omega_{\, 0}$ on $\Alg_L$ is said to be a vacuum state if (i) $\omega_{\, 0} \scirc \alpha_P = \omega_{\, 0}$ and $P \mapsto \omega_{\, 0}(A_1 \alpha_P(A_2))$, $P \in \Pc$, is continuous for all $A_1, A_2 \in \Alg_L$; \ (ii) the Fourier transforms (in the sense of distributions) of \ $x \mapsto \omega_{\, 0}(A_1 \alpha_x(A_2))$, \ $x \in \RR^d$, \ have support in the forward lightcone $V_+$.

-It is well known that these conditions imply that (i) the Poincar\'e transformations are unitarily implemented in the GNS representation $\pi_0$ induced by $\omega_0$, (ii) the generators of the space-time translations (energy and momentum) have joint spectrum in~$V_+$, and (iii) $\omega_0$ is their ground state.
-The kernel of $\pi_0$ is Poincar\'e invariant, so the net $\Oc \mapsto \Alg_L(\Oc) / \mbox{ker} \, \pi_0$ complies with the Haag-Kastler postulates and $\Alg_L / \mbox{ker} \, \pi_0$ is a primitive C*-algebra.
+It is a basic result in algebraic quantum field theory \cite[Sec.\ 4.2]{Ar} that these conditions imply that (i) the Poincar\'e transformations are unitarily implemented in the GNS representation $\pi_0$ induced by $\omega_0$, (ii) the generators of the space-time translations (energy and momentum) have joint spectrum in~$V_+$, and (iii) $\omega_0$ is their ground state.
+Thus the kernel of $\pi_0$ is Poincar\'e invariant, so the net $\Oc \mapsto \Alg_L(\Oc) / \mbox{ker} \, \pi_0$ complies with the Haag-Kastler postulates and $\Alg_L / \mbox{ker} \, \pi_0$ is a primitive C*-algebra.